-There are however some things to bear in mind.
-Proven principles that should be incorporated into your grip.
+There are however some things to bear in mind, some proven principles that should be incorporated into your grip.
 If you do copy a player’s grip, be sure to take away the essence of what is being done and not just a direct copy.

 The Hand Position.

 One of the most important aspects of the grip is the way you hold the cue inside the palm of your hand.
 Wrap your fingers gently around the cue.
 As your hand moves forward and backward with the cue, there has to be an adjustment of your hand position in order to keep the cue level.

 The Grip Fingers.

 During the stroke, your grip fingers need to open slightly on the backswing and close as the cue moves forward.

 The opening and closing of the hand should not be deliberate, or mechanical but a release of the fingers in order to keep the cue on a parallel line.

 At no time during the stroke should the fingers actually leave the butt of the cue.